MushroomFleet/ComfyUI-Recovery/README.md

    - Ensure you're running the script with administrator privileges
    - Check that both source and destination paths exist
    - Verify Windows Developer Mode is enabled or you have the appropriate permissions
+   - The script provides detailed guidance on how to resolve privilege issues

 2. **Custom Node Installation Fails**
    - Ensure Git is installed and in your PATH
    - Check internet connectivity
    - Verify the GitHub repository URLs are correct and accessible
+   - Ensure first-run initialization completed successfully (embedded Python must exist)

 3. **Extraction Fails**
    - Ensure py7zr is installed or 7-Zip is available on your system
    - Check that the destination path is writable
    - Verify the downloaded archive is not corrupted

+4. **Path Detection Issues**
+   - The system automatically detects both nested and direct extraction structures
+   - No manual configuration needed - works with various ComfyUI archive formats
+   - If paths aren't detected, check that extraction completed successfully

+### System Compatibility

+The recovery system intelligently handles different ComfyUI extraction structures:
+- **Nested structure**: `install_path/ComfyUI_windows_portable_nvidia/ComfyUI_windows_portable/...`
+- **Direct structure**: `install_path/ComfyUI_windows_portable/...`

+All path detection is automatic - the system will find the correct directories regardless of how the archive was extracted.

 ### Log Files